Directions for Administering Exams

 - Be sure that you have all necessary materials for the test in advance of the testing time.
 Provide each student with a test booklet, pencil, answer sheet, and scratch paper.
 Test booklets are numbered, and you should make a record in advance of the test booklet number assigned to each student.

 - Students should be seated far enough apart that there is no danger of them sharing information.
 You may allow students to bring non-programmable electronic calculators to the examination, but no reference material.
+Instructors should make sure students do not have their cell-phones out during taking of exams.
 (All necessary reference data is supplied in each test booklet.)
 Remove or cover any wall charts displaying chemical data.
 (If the charts contain the same data as on the exam – such as a periodic table – this component is not required.)

 - Do not allow students to open their test booklets until the signal is given for them to begin work.
 Instruct students to make no marks on the test booklets and to return the test booklets, answer sheets, and scratch paper when the examination is completed.
 (You should account for all test booklets at the conclusion of every examination.)

 - Give students directions for marking answer sheets before they begin work.
 Instruct students to completely fill (but not overrun) the response bubble for their choice on each question.
 Each mark should be made with a #2 pencil and should be very black.
 Students must make no stray marks on their answer sheets, and any erasures must be carefully done so that no smudge remains.
 Before the test begins, each student should encode on the answer sheet his or her name, student identification number, date, school name, test name and form, serial number of the test booklet, and any additional information that you need.